jin/rules_maven/README.md

 - [x] don't symlink to the basename; symlink to the fqn-derived path
 - [x] maven server configuration
 - [x] windows support
+- [ ] don't reexport the entire transitive closure; create the internal tree of java/aar_import based on the pom deps
 - [ ] load test with different artifacts
 - [ ] authentication
 - [ ] sha checks of transitive artifacts